Curran: All Nassau schools closed beginning Monday

 “I believe closing schools now is the right thing to do to protect our students, teachers, school workers and family members, parents and grandparents,” she said.

+Comptroller Scott Stringer, in a tweet, pressed for a shutdown of the city.

+"Only essential services should remain open," Stringer wrote in the tweet.
+"No bars, restaurants, or movie theaters. — We cannot go on with business as usual."

-Meanwhile, New York's first two coronavirus-related deaths were confirmed Saturday: an 82-year-old woman who died in a Brooklyn hospital and a 64-year-old man who died in Rockland County.
+On Saturday, New York's first two coronavirus-related deaths were confirmed: an 82-year-old woman who died in a Brooklyn hospital and a 64-year-old man who died in Rockland County.

 The governor also said Saturday that he authorized bringing to Long Island the same type of drive-thru COVID-19 testing site that opened Friday in New Rochelle, the city in Westchester County at the center of the state's outbreak.